-Assets Liabilities British pound bonds £8,000,000 Currency S\$32.0m Deposits at British commercial banks £1,000,000 Deposits S\$8.0m Deposits at the Bank of England £1,000,000

-The currency issuer then offers to either receive Singapore dollars and give British pounds, or receive British pounds and give Singapore dollars, at the parity rate of four Singapore dollars per British pound.
+Assets Liabilities British pound bonds £8,000,000 Currency S\$32.0m Deposits at commercial banks £1,000,000 Deposits S\$8.0m Deposits at the Bank of England £1,000,000 dollars, at the parity rate of four Singapore dollars per British pound.
 Note that the only base money held by the currency issuer is the deposit at the Bank of England.
 The rest of the assets, namely bonds and deposits at commercial banks, are forms of pound-denominated debt.